- About Us

 Emily B. Rock is the Medical Legal Partnership Fellow at the Solomon Center for Health Law and Policy, and an Associate Research Scholar at Yale Law School.
 Previously, she worked as an attorney at Koskoff, Koskoff, and Bieder, where she litigated cases involving civil rights, election law, medical negligence, and product liability.
 She successfully represented pro bono clients against state institutions and helped achieve significant verdicts and settlements for clients in tort liabilities cases.
 Her motion practice included filings with the trial, appellate, and supreme courts at both the state and federal level.
 In addition, Emily clerked for the Honorable Alvin Thompson of the District of Connecticut.
 She is a member of the Connecticut Bar.
 In law school, Emily served as Editor-in-Chief of the Yale Human Rights and Development Law Journal and student director of the Legal Services for Immigrant Communities Clinic and the Temporary Restraining Order project.
 Emily interned with the White House Advisor on Violence Against Women as well as the Ohio Justice and Policy Center.
 Prior to law school, Emily worked as a paralegal at the national office of Planned Parenthood Federation of America in Washington, D.C.
 She graduated summa cum laude from The Ohio State University, where she earned dual degrees in Political Science and English.

-Rebecca Iannantuoni is the legal supervisor at the palliative care MLP.
+Rebecca Iannantuoni works with our students on palliative care MLP.
 She has particular expertise in elder law and planning for persons with special needs.
 She is a member of the Estates and Probate Section and Elder Law Sections of the Connecticut Bar Association and a member of the National Association of Elder Law Attorneys.
 She currently is a counsel in Day Pitney’s Individual Clients department representing fiduciaries estate administration and advising clients regarding all aspects of estate planning with extensive experience with Title XIX Medicaid planning.
 Rebecca received her B.A. from Manhattanville College with Departmental Honors in Political Science and her J.D. cum laude from Quinnipiac University School of Law.

 Christy Fisher is a public interest attorney and the legal supervisor for at the veterens MLP, with a legal career centered in Connecticut and Washington, DC.
 She worked at New Haven Legal Assistance Association (LAA), in both its Derby and New Haven offices, handling public benefit, employment and consumer cases and also pursuing group representation, assisting Save Our Clinic in its successful effort to maintain a community-based dental clinic.
 As the Managing Attorney, Christy expanded its connections with the social service community, and held inaugural leadership posts on both the Valley Council for Health & Human Services, which advocates for community-wide and culturally diverse approaches to local issues, and the Healthy Valley 2000 campaign, aimed at improving the quality of residents’ life and health while also enhancing regional economic development.
 Since 2014, Christy has served as Senior Counsel with the Connecticut Veterans Legal Center (CVLC), a medical-legal partnership working with the Department of Veterans Affairs to provide free civil legal assistance to veterans from throughout the state.
 She currently co-teaches a veterans’ law clinical class at Quinnipiac University School of Law, in addition to participating as a supervisor with Yale’s Medical-Legal Partnership course.